 One of the things I was hoping for in Divi 5 was that the CLS problems would be fixed.
 Unfortunately, they’re exactly the same as in Divi 4.

-The Root Causes of CLS in Divi 4 and 5
+The Causes of CLS in Divi

 If you have a transparent or large fixed nav bar, there is some JavaScript that tweaks padding values after the HTML is rendered, resulting in a very obvious shift after a long delay.
 You can prove this by turning off JavaScript in your browser; the CLS below the nav bar will go away (but the content below it might not be situated properly).